Futari Daka

 Futari Daka (ふたり鷹) is a Japanese motorcycle racing manga written and illustrated by Kaoru Shintani.
 It received the 1984 Shogakukan Manga Award for shōnen manga.
 The series focuses on Sawatari Taka and Toujou Taka as they compete with each other and other competitors in motorcycle racing.
 Their names means "hawk" and "falcon", respectively.

 The manga was adapted as a 36 episode anime series broadcast on Fuji TV between September 20, 1984, and June 21, 1985.
 The anime premiered in France on March 11, 1990, and was released on La Cinq and Mangas.
 Only 32 were aired in France.

-This was one of the last series to be animated by Kokusai Eiga-sha.
+This is the last series to be animated by Kokusai Eiga-sha.

 Plot

 When Taka Sawatari and his mother were heading home after having dinner, they were attacked by a motorcycle gang.
-They got saved by a mysterious young man.
+They were saved by a mysterious young man.
 The next day, Sawatari learned that that young man was a professional racer who has the same first name, Taka Toujou.
 In a race, Sawatari loses control when entering a curve, nearly killing Toujou.
 After the event, the two become rivals as they compete against each other with their racing skills.